albertllousas/auctions-microservice/readme.md

 ## Problem

-Design and implement an online auction system that allow buyers to participate on auctions through digital means, rather than being at a physical location.
+Design and implement an online auction system that allows buyers to participate on auctions through digital means, rather than being at a physical location.

 ## Functional requirements